 Freedom of expression and access to information play a crucial role in good governance, transparency, and accountability--and these in turn are pillars of sustainable development.
-As the United Nations seeks agreement on a broad set of sustainable development goals (SDGs), there is a growing chorus of experts and organizations calling for the inclusion of good governance and fundamental freedoms, such as the rights to expression and association.
+As the United Nations sought agreement on a broad set of sustainable development goals (SDGs), there was a growing chorus of experts and organizations calling for the inclusion of good governance and fundamental freedoms, such as the rights to expression and association.

 Sustainable Development Goals Backgrounder

 Letter to the Open Working Group Chairs